ParvinEyvazov/multithreaded-matrix-multiplication-c/README.md

 ## 2. Multithreaded Matrix Multiplication

 In this method, the program will still use the traditional multiplication method but in extra, it will use the threads to operate multiplications at the same time on multiple threads which is called Multithreaded operation.
-In this section, the program will run the same .txt files for 1, 2, 4, 8, and 16 threads.
+In this section, the program will run the same **_.txt_** files for **_1, 2, 4, 8, and 16 threads_**.
 When the program will run, results will be like this:

 <p align="center">
   <img height="450px" src="assets/parallel-3.png">